L-BuenoSRP/healthhub-app/health-hub-backend/README.md

    done
    ```

-## Configuration

-Each service has its own `serverless.yml` file that needs to be configured with the appropriate environment variables and credentials.
-Here are the specific requirements for each service:

 ## Deployment

 Before deploying, ensure that all the necessary credentials and environment variables are properly set in each service's `serverless.yml` file.